melsbacksfriend/Download-More-ReshiRAM/README.md

 # Download-More-ReshiRAM
 A Pokémon themed download more RAM homebrew app for Switch (Joke obviously).
 Press A to increase number of GB by 1.
+Press B to get that amount of RAM you chose with A.
 Bugs:
 1. Progress bar goes off screen.
 2. only 1GB will actually make the progress bar appear.